 Once you are done, the tent does not require you to take too much time or effort to have it packed up.
 It is small enough to fit inside your backpack if you are not packing too much additional stuff, with the aluminum poles attached on the outside.
 A poly Taffeta floor will keep the rain from peering through at the bottom and the tent has a waterproof rating of around 2000mm.

-The main aspect that keeps on drawing people is probably the durability.
-This tent can actually withstand some of the harshest conditions to keep you safe and out of harm’s way.
+The main aspect that keeps on drawing people is probably durability.
+This one persontent can actually withstand some of the harshest conditions to keep you safe and out of harm’s way.
 The additional mesh covering at the front of the door is definitely a great idea for those in need of a breeze.
 However, this could be rather tricky when you don’t have another door to work with you.

 Since the tent is somewhat small compared to some in the price range, many people might have a problem when sleeping.
 However, this is mostly for taller individuals using mummy sleeping bags in colder conditions.
-Once this has been sorted, you need worry any longer and the tent should give you some excellent value for your money.
+Once this has been sorted, you don’t need to worry any longer and the tent should give you some excellent value for your money.

 It might be a little pricey, but the quality and the durability is not something that you can replicate for cheaper.
 The tent has an additional limited lifetime warranty added and this will definitely give you some peace of mind.
 With all these features and cheap add-ons, it should be no secret that most people enjoy using it for camping and backpacking.
-We also recommend it for casual trips in the backcountry.
+We also recommend it for casual trips to the backcountry.

 The Snugpak The Ionosphere 1 Man Dome Tent is definitely designed for the avid backpacker.
-While it might be considered the ideal backpacking tent, it is also in the shape of many dome tents, with one singular entry point.
+While it might be considered the ideal 1 person backpacking tent, it is also in the shape of many dome tents, with one singular entry point.
 It has been constructed from durable nylon materials and the anodized aluminum poles might bend, but breaking them takes some strength.